ignYoqzii/GeoGuessrPlayer/README.md

 # GeoGuessr Player, by StarZ Team (Developed by yoqzii)

-**A feature-rich tool to enhance your GeoGuessr gameplay with real-time integration and Discord Rich Presence. ❗❗Not affiliated with the owners of GeoGuessr❗❗**
+**A feature-rich tool to enhance your GeoGuessr gameplay with real-time integration and Discord Rich Presence. ❗❗NOT AFFILIATED WITH THE FOUNDERS OF GEOGUESSR.
+THIS PROJECT IS PURELY INDEPENDANT❗❗**

 ---